 Fortunately, Ulrik shares and inspires us with his many years and experiences from the city on Berlinblog.dk

-Behind “The trip goes to Sri Lanka” – which today is called “The Great Sri Lanka Guide” you will find travel blogger Trine Handskemager.
+Behind “The trip goes to Sri Lanka” – which today is called “The Great Sri Lanka Guide” you’ll find travel blogger Trine Handskemager.

-Due to a lack of Danish guidebooks about Sri Lanka, Trine first started the blog “The trip goes to Sri Lanka“, but then renamed it “The Great Sri Lanka guide” and moved to Trine’s general travel blog “Miss World“.
+Due to a lack of Danish guidebooks about Sri Lanka, Trine first started the blog “The trip goes to Sri Lanka“.
+Then renamed it “The Great Sri Lanka guide” and moved it to Trine’s general travel blog “Miss World“.